bookofproofs/bookofproofs.github.io/_sources/history/19th-century/kellogg.md

 **Oliver Kellogg** was an American mathematician best known for his work on potential theory.

 ### Mathematical Profile (Excerpt):
-* However Oliver's father was also an academic and he later left the priesthood to take up a professorship of English literature at the University of Kansas.
 * Day Otis Kellogg was also important as the American editor of Encyclopaedia Britannica.
 * Oliver studied as an undergraduate at Princeton University, entering in 1895.
 * After receiving his A.B. in 1899, Kellogg continued his studies for a Master's Degree at Princeton.